Thinking of solo travel? CLICK HERE to find out more

 Each maker of hiking boots for women has its own specialty - natural or man-made, special insoles and pads... but remember, no two pairs of feet are alike, so my best boot won't be yours.

 Certain manufacturers get excellent reviews but have outsourced to other countries.
-The result: inferior products which don't last as long, soles which wear down more quickly, seams that burst.
+The result: inferior products which don’t last as long, soles that wear down more quickly, seams that burst.
 Reviews take time to catch up, which is why buying from a reputable outdoor shop certainly has benefits.

-You'll get professional advice and the best selection.
-A professional will be able to help you determine whether a boot is too tight, or just snug enough.
-A standard shoe shop often has 'amateur boots' - they look like the real thing but are just glorified walking shoes.
+You’ll get professional advice and the best selection.
+A professional will be able to help you determine whether a boot is too tight or just snug enough.
+A standard shoe shop often has ‘amateur boots’ – they look like the real thing but are just glorified walking shoes.
 A good salesperson will also be able to advise you on the best brand for narrow, wide or problem feet.

 Not only that, but each manufacturer has its own 'last' - the form on which the shoe is made.
 So if you have wide feet, you'll need a brand whose shoes are made for wide feet.
 Trying different models won't make a difference - it's the brand you need to change.
 For example, Merrell shoes fit me perfectly but that might not be the case for you.